asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2013.md

----
+!!! note

-**Note:**  It's probably worth noting that the slides were used only to help discussion and don't contain a lot of explanation.
+    It's probably worth noting that the slides were used only to help discussion and don't contain a lot of explanation.
 For more information on the features discussed on those slides, please see the relevant sections under [Asterisk 12 Projects](/Asterisk-12-Projects).

----
+[//]: # (end-note)

 Some questions and comments that came up during the discussion: